heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ```
-This will install *nextflow* binary on the current directory.
-To make it accessible system-wide, you need to add it to your PATH.
-You can do this by simply
+Above script installs *nextflow* binary on the current directory.
+To make it accessible system-wide, you need to add it to user PATH by simply
-moving the executable to the path /usr/local/bin as below:
+moving the executable to  /usr/local/bin as shown below:
 ```
 # Move the binary to a system-wide location
 sudo mv nextflow /usr/local/bin